EajayD/fitness-tracker/README.md

   node server.js
   ```

-  Then head over to <a href = "http://localhost:3001">http://localhost:3001</a> and get started with your note taking
+  Then head over to <a href = "http://localhost:3000">http://localhost:3000</a> and get started with your fitness tracking

 ## Usage